Skip to main content

 48

-Why These Bonuses Matter?
+Why Do These Bonuses Matter?

 Bonus rates in Postal Life Insurance (PLI) offer consistent, government-backed returns that reflect the insurer’s robust fund management.
 These reversionary bonuses accumulate annually and are paid at maturity or claim, ensuring steady value growth over time.